Promises Written in Water: Production

 In April 2010, Kyle Buchanan of Movieline reported that the film had originally begun as an indie production, titled The Funeral Director.
 According to Buchanan, Gallo, alongside actress Alison Lohman, had signed on to star in the film in 2007.
 It was to be directed by indie filmmaker Pete Red Sky, who only possessed one other film credit to his name.
 Before filming, Lohman left the film's production, and Gallo was given a producer credit.
 Through Gallo's help, the film's cast was filled out with Sage Stallone, Delfine Bafort, and Esther de Jong.

-After filming begun, Sky was reportedly a passive and inexperienced director, frustrating Gallo.
+After filming began, Sky was reportedly a passive and inexperienced director, frustrating Gallo.
 Halfway through production, Gallo called for a meeting with the film's producers and director and presented an ultimatum: threatening to walk unless he was made director.
 The group agreed and made Gallo director, giving him control over the project.
 Sky, no longer director, "was left with little to do but follow Gallo around on set."
 Under Gallo, the film was re-titled Promises Written in Water.

 In an interview with Lodown Magazine, Gallo confirmed that he had taken control of the film from Sky, stating:

 "I show up on the set and it's ridiculous and I can't take it anymore, and as much as it hurts, I said to Mr Red Sky...I'm so sorry man...You don't know what you're doing.
 You don't know anything about filmmaking...I wrote him a cheque for $50,000 and moved on."

 Gallo, who helped self-finance the finished film, described the film's budget as "a few hundred thousand dollars".
 Gallo has explained that his goal of the film was "to make choices as if this was the first movie ever made and not to buy into the story of what cinema should be.
 This means making the film on the hoof, without much in the way of preparation."